BUSI 101 Personal Finance 3 credits

 BUSI 478 Senior Capstone Seminar 3 credits

-The Senior Capstone Seminar is a capstone course integrating the student’s previous work in the areas of accounting, finance, management, marketing and economics.
+The Senior Capstone Seminar is a capstone course integrating the student’s previous work in the areas of accounting, finance, management, marketing, and economics.
 The course includes the utilization of integrated case analysis and focused writing of reports on assigned cases.
 This course is for finance and management majors.
-Prerequisite: Senior standing in the Program or permission of instructor.
+Prerequisite: Senior standing in Finance, International Business, Management, Marketing or permission of instructor.

 BUSI 481 Business Law II 3 credits